|Go to verse:|

 Godly and righteous people should have a solid hope for a lot of wonderful things.
 Instead of envying sinners (Prov.
 23:17), who heap up material goods in this life but lose it all—and their life too—on the Day of Judgment, God promises those who love Him a wonderful future.
 Hebrews 11:9-10 says Abraham lived in a tent but looked for a city built by God.
 Moses gave up the wealth of Egypt for a greater reward in the future (Heb.
 11:24-26).
 Many people have suffered greatly rather than deny God because they kept their eye on the “better resurrection” (Heb.
 11:25).

 Christians can wholeheartedly serve God now even if it causes some trouble in this life because they not only look forward to living forever with Christ on a wonderful recreated earth and being rewarded for their efforts, but also to having new bodies that are like Christ’s glorious body (Phil.
 3:21).
 [For more on Christ’s wonderful future kingdom on earth, see Appendix 3, “Christ’s Future Kingdom on Earth.”
 For more on being rewarded for doing good works, see commentary on 2 Cor.
-5:10, “good or worthless”].(top)
+5:10, “good or evil”].(top)

 |Pro 23:19||- (top)|